moqiguzhu/StanfordAlgorithms/README.md

 - The **MST** algorithm has another application called **Single-linkage clustering**, also called **Maximum Spacing clustering**, because it can keep the distance between clusters maximum when given number of clusters. **Single Link Clustering** is one of hierarchical cluster methods.
 For more detailed information, please refer to [Single-linkage clustering](https://en.wikipedia.org/wiki/Single-linkage_clustering)

+### Single Path Shortest Path
+Generally speaking, there are two algorithms to solve Single Source Shortest Path problem(SSSP), they are Dijkstra algorithm and Bellman-Ford algorithm.

+- Dijkstra algorithm is much similar to Prim's MST algorithm, both need a heap to boost.
+The time complexity of Dijkstra algorithm is **nlogn + m**.
+Dijkstra algorithm suppose that there is no negative cycle in the graph, in those cases SSSP problem is undefined.
+Dijkstra's algorithm is indispensable for Johnson's algorithm.
+For more detailed information, please refer to [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

+- Different from Dijkstra's algorithm, Bellman and Ford proposed a new DP based algorithm to solve SSSP problem.
+There are two advantages when compared with Dijkstra algorithm.
+One is that Bellman-Ford algorithm is easier to understand and implement, the other is that Bellman-Ford algorithm can detect whether existing a negative cycle in a graph while Dijkstra's algorithm can not.
+Unfortunately, the time complexity of Bellman-Ford algorithm is **mn**.
+The test result on Dijkstra.txt shows that Dijkstra's algorithm is about 10 times faster than Bellman-Ford algorithm.

+### All Pairs Shortest Path

 ## What to do
 - StrongConnectedComponent need to debug
+- add All Pairs Shortest Path algorithms description